digital-blueprint/handbook/docs/relay/index.md

 ### Extending and Customizing

-The API gateway can be easily extended by simply installing an existing bundle, hooking into extensions points of existing bundles, or writing your very own bundle.
+The API gateway can be easily extended by simply [installing an existing bundle](./extending_with_bundles.md), changing exiting bundle behavior via [event hooks](./hooks.md), or writing your very own bundle.

-If you write your own bundle you can create completely new APIs, or just connect an existing API to a new external system.
-If you then share your code with the world then everyone can profit 😊
+If you write your own bundle you can create completely new APIs, or connect an existing API to a new external system.
+If you then share your bundle with the world everyone can install it and profit 😊

 For how to write your own bundle please see our [Developer Guide](./dev).